AymenBida/Twitter_Bot/README.md

 - `cd Twitter_Bot`
 - `ruby bin/main.rb`

-Once you run you will be asked to enter your API keys and Access Token keys (provided by twitter developer account) You enter them, and then follow instructions to use the bot
+Once you run you will be asked to enter your API keys and Access Token keys (provided by twitter developer account).
+You enter them, and then follow instructions to use the bot

 Required: your Access Token keys should be generated with 'write' permissions which are required for this bot to function